dempseyevans/cst323Hku/cst391/week3/docs/activity3.md

 		this.createAlbums();
 	}

-  //Methods to create, get, update, and delete data (artists and albums)
+  //Methods to create, get, update, and delete data
 	private createArtists(): void {
 		this.artists.push(new Artist(0, 'The Beatles'));
 	}